Machine Learning & Big Data Blog

 • The application has a high query load.

-Similarities between Snowflake & Redshift
+Similarities between Snowflake and Redshift

-• Both support Massive Parallel Processing (MPP) for faster performance.
+• Both support MPP for faster performance.

 • Both the platforms connect BI solutions to databases using column-oriented databases.

-• Data in both warehouses is accessed using SQL based query engines.
+• Data in both warehouses is accessed using SQL-based query engines.

-• Both Snowflake and Redshift are designed to abstract data management tasks so users can easily gain insights and improve system performance using data-driven decisions.
+• Both Snowflake and Redshift are designed to abstract data management tasks, so users can easily gain insights and improve system performance using data-driven decisions.

 Choosing Snowflake or Redshift